Anshumaan-Chauhan02/VST/README.md

       !pip install matplotlib
 ##### BookNLP
       !pip install booknlp

 ### Dataset Information
 * Story Generation
    * CMU Movie Summary : http://www.cs.cmu.edu/~ark/personas/
    * CMU Books Summary : https://www.cs.cmu.edu/~dbamman/booksummaries.html

+### File Content
+* Python Files:
+   * BookNLP.ipynb.ipynb
+      * Extraction of the Characters, their interactions and relevant sentiments for each pair of characters
+   * ChatGPT_API.ipynb
+      * ChatGPT for using the Summaries and generating 2-3 lines plot from them
+   * Data_Exploration.ipynb
+      *  Unzipping and Loading of the dataset
+      *  Preprocessing into a proper DataFrame
+      *  Extraction of gfeatures like Genre, Title, etc.
+   * Data_Merging.ipynb
+      * Merging of the Processed sub-parts of the dataset
+   * Dataset_Preparation_Story_Gen.ipynb
+      * Dropping of non-useful features
+      * Concatenating Books and Movie Summary datasets
+      * Processing dataset for conditional text generation
+   * Diffusion.ipynb
+      * Image Generation using two techniques:
+         * Text to Image generation using the first sentence and later performing text conditioned image to image generation
+         * Taking each sentence and performing a text based image generation (No knowledge about previously occured story)
+   * Story_Generation_DistilGPT.ipynb
+      * Dataset Processing (Tokenization and Data Split) for DistilGPT model
+      * Training the model on the processed dataset
+      * Testing model on Perplexity and BLEU score
+      * Plotting the Loss Curve
+   * Story_Generation_T5.ipynb
+      * Dataset Processing (Tokenization and Data Split) for T5 model
+      * Training the model on the processed dataset using several PEFT techniques like LoRA and Adapters
+      * Creating a custom training loop utilizing a loss given by ChatGPT
+      * Testing model on Perplexity and BLEU score
+      * Plotting the Loss Curve
+* Docs
+   * Story Generation - Contains several papers researched for the task of Story Generation
+   * Visual Conversion -  Research papers for Image Synthesis

 ### How to run
 1) Download the datasets from the links provided and all the Python files from Github
 2) To extract the datasets into a proper DataFrame run Data_Exploration.ipynb